top of page

 Confidentiality

-From the detailed "Clinical Guidelines On Release Of Spectacle And Contact Lens Prescriptions By Optometrists (Feburary 2017)" from Optometry Australia:
+From the detailed "Clinical Guidelines on Release of Spectacle and Contact Lens Prescriptions By Optometrists (February 2017)" from Optometry Australia:

 Expiry date of optical prescriptions